shash-nerurkar/Moct/README.md

 # Moct
-This is the source code for the turn-based adventure game Moct.
+This is the source code for Moct.

   <p align='justify'>